 California again takes place in sun

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday July 9, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, July 9, 1992

 San Francisco — California’s economy is not only recovering, it is reinventing itself.
 That’s a major punchline of a new study by the Center for the New West.

 According to the 32-page report, authored by Center senior fellow Joel Kotkin and Steve Levy of the Center for the Continuing Study of the California Economy, the state’s current economic turnaround is being fueled by rapid growth in new, high tech and creative industries that position the state for global leadership in the next century.

 The California economy is increasingly characterized by key changes.
 These include: